-Windsor Park - proud home of Linfield Football Club - Saturday's programme article
+Windsor Park, the proud home of Linfield Football Club, was opened

 Linfield won this game 1-0 before a sizeable crowd that brought in gate receipts of £113.